Neosofia/corporate/website/qms/glossary.md

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system. [^dry]

+### Work in Progress (WIP)

+A task, project, or deliverable that is currently being worked on but has not yet been completed.
+WIP is often used to track ongoing efforts and ensure visibility into the status of work within a team or organization.

 ### Enterprise Application Software (EAS)

 > Computer software used to satisfy the needs of an organization rather than its individual users. [^eas]